amsul/react-translated/README.md

 ![](docs/tap_the_star.png)

-Another practical application of this is to translate text that requires data that also needs to be translated:
+Another practical application of this is nested translations - text that requires data that also needs to be translated:

 ```jsx
 // translation.js